Omar-Muhammadd/Omar-Muhammadd/README.md

 - 🌱 I am currently learning about algorithms, OOP and data structures
 - 💬 Ask me about C, C++, Flutter
 - 📫 How to reach me:  omaar5538@gmail.com
+- ⭐ I am passionate about increasing my skills and gain more experience
 - Let me know if you have any vacancies in your company, please!

 <!--